chopdicemince/chopdicemince.github.io/_posts/2018-07-14-python-perl-humor.md

 Person A: That's it?
 Person B: ...I also sampled everything in in the medicine cabinet for comparison.
 But I think this is the Python.
 ```

+The joke is that Python makes things so easy---if you want to fly, just type "import antigravity".